Skip to content

 The Durant-Westbrook-Harden era (2008–2012)

-The 2008–09 Thunder rostered Kevin Durant (second overall, 2007), Russell Westbrook (fourth overall, 2008), Jeff Green, Serge Ibaka, and Nick Collison.
+The 2008-09 Thunder rostered Kevin Durant (second overall, 2007), Russell Westbrook (fourth overall, 2008), Jeff Green, Serge Ibaka, and Nick Collison.
 James Harden was drafted third overall in 2009.
-Scott Brooks took over as head coach in November 2008.
-The 2009–10 Thunder went 50–32 and reached the playoffs.
+Scott Brooks took over as head coach in November 2008 and steadied a young group that could have spun out in a 23-win first season.
+The 2009-10 Thunder went 50-32 and reached the playoffs.
+Durant had turned 21 that fall.

 The Durant-Westbrook Thunder reached the Western Conference Finals four times (2011, 2012, 2014, 2016).
-The 2015–16 Thunder led the Warriors 3–1 in the conference finals and lost the next three games, the first 3–1 conference-finals collapse by a road team since 1997.
-On July 4, 2016, Durant announced his signing with the Warriors.
+In 2014 they lost to San Antonio 4-2 in the conference finals as the Spurs dismantled their defense with ball movement.
+The 2015-16 Thunder led the Warriors 3-1 in the conference semis and lost the next three games, the first 3-1 conference-stage collapse by a road team since 1997.
+Durant announced his departure to Golden State on July 4, 2016, via an essay on The Players’ Tribune.

 The Westbrook-MVP era and the Paul George trade